 RULE 7001-1 ADVERSARY PROCEEDINGS

 An adversary proceeding governed by Part VII of the Bankruptcy Rules shall be commenced by the filing of a complaint.
-The filing shall include an Adversary Proceeding Cover Sheet, form available at www.flnb.uscourts.gov,,and the appropriate filing fee.
-The caption of the complaint shall conform substantially with the applicable Official Form for Captions.
-Upon the filing of the adversary complaint and cover sheet, the Clerk's office shall issue the summons.
-The plaintiff's attorney shall receive the summons electronically and shall be responsible for printing and serving the summons along with a copy of the complaint upon the defendant(s) in accordance with Bankruptcy Rule 7004.
+The filing shall include an adversary proceeding cover sheet, form available online, and the appropriate filing fee.
+The caption of the complaint shall conform substantially with the applicable Official Form for adversary proceeding captions, available online.
+Upon the filing of the complaint and adversary proceeding cover sheet, the Clerk's office shall issue the summons.
+If the plaintiff is represented by an attorney, the plaintiff's attorney shall receive the summons electronically and shall be responsible for printing and serving the summons along with a copy of the complaint upon the defendant(s) in accordance with Bankruptcy Rule 7004.
 If the plaintiff is self-represented, the Clerk’s office will mail the summons to the plaintiff, who will be responsible for serving a copy of the summons and complaint upon the defendant(s) in accordance with Bankruptcy Rule 7004.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms were Official Form B 1040 (Adversary Proceeding Cover Sheet) and Official Form B 416D (Caption for Use in Adversary Proceeding Other Than for a Complaint Filed by a Debtor).
+The Committee is unaware of a specific official form for use by a Debtor but notes that the Official Form may be used provided that all other pertinent information otherwise required, such as the notice requirements of 11 U.S.C. § 342(c), are included in the complaint.

 2020 Amendment